gmac/schema-stitching-handbook/versioning-schema-releases/README.md

 ### 4. Hot-reload version releases

 You'll notice that the production server is polling the registry repo for version changes.
-Let's give it some... go into the Products subservice and add a new dummy field to the `Product` type:
+Let's give it something to find... go into the Products subservice and add a new dummy field to the `Product` type:

 ```graphql
 type Product {